YangLabHKUST/stGP/README.md

 pip install -e .
 ```

-Normally the installation time will be less than twenty minutes.
+Normally the installation time will be about twenty minutes.
 We have tested our package on Linux (Ubuntu 22.04.5 LTS).

 ## Tutorials and Reproducibility